Few-shot Image Generation via Masked Discrimination: Supplemental Ablations

-\textbf{Ablations of $\lambda$} $\lambda$ represents the weight coefficient of cross-domain consistency loss included in the overall loss function as shown in Eqn. \ref{loss}.
-In Fig. \ref{lambdaablation}, we visualize 10-shot generation results on FFHQ $\rightarrow$ Amedeo's paintings using different $\lambda$ ranging from $0$ to $7500$.
+\textbf{Ablations of $\lambda$} $\lambda$ represents the weight coefficient of cross-domain consistency loss included in the overall loss function as shown in Equation \ref{loss}.
+In Fig. \ref{lambdaablation}, we visualize 10-shot image generation results on FFHQ $\rightarrow$ Amedeo's paintings using different $\lambda$ ranging from $0$ to $7500$.
 Unnatural blurs can be found in generated images using too small $\lambda$.
-With larger $\lambda$, the adapted GANs pay more attention to keeping characteristics learned from the source domain.
+With larger $\lambda$, the adapted GANs focus more on keeping characteristics learned from the source domain.
 Too large $\lambda$ can prevent adapted GANs from learning from the target domain and lead to unrealistic results.
 Here we recommend $\lambda$ ranging from $1000$ to $5000$ for adaptation setups in our paper.
 Different values of $\lambda$ can be tried for different adaptation setups for better results.
-We use the same weight coefficient for cross-domain consistency loss applied to the generator and discriminator and achieve good results.
-Combination of different weight coefficients for the generator and discriminator can also be tried for different adaptation setups.
-In the experiments of this paper (Sec \ref{results}), we use the same weight coefficient of cross-domain consistency loss in CDC \cite{ojha2021few-shot-gan} and our approach for fair comparison.
+We use the same weight coefficient for cross-domain consistency loss applied to the generator and discriminator, achieving compelling results.
+Combinations of different weight coefficients for the generator and discriminator can also be tried for different adaptation setups.
+In our experiments, we use the same weight coefficient of cross-domain consistency loss in CDC \cite{ojha2021few-shot-gan} (generators only) and our approach for fair comparison.
 We randomly mask 3/4 features extracted by the target discriminator in ablations of $\lambda$.

+\textbf{Quantitative Ablations} We provide the quantitative ablation analysis in terms of Intra-LPIPS and FID in Table \ref{qablation} and \ref{qablation2}, respectively.
+Masked discrimination encourages adapted GANs to learn the common features of limited training samples, leading to better learning of target distributions and greater diversity.
+Discriminator CDC loss helps preserve more information learned from source domains and avoid generating blurs and artifacts, improving generation quality and diversity.
+Combining these two ideas helps our approach achieve pleasing visual effects and improve quantitative evaluation metrics.